Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

     ![](img/Using_SpiraTeam_with_JIRA_5+_33.png)

 === "Component"
-    !!! info "This field mapping is OPTIONAL and supports mapping multiple values"
+    !!! info "This field mapping is OPTIONAL"

     ![](img/Using_SpiraTeam_with_JIRA_5+_34.png)